John Gillies (doctor): GP principal

 Gillies returned to the United Kingdom and trained in general practice, gaining his Membership of the Royal College of General Practitioners (MRCGP) in 1985.
 From 1985 he worked as a GP principal in Glenluce, Wigtownshire.
 He then moved to Selkirk in the Scottish Borders in 1996 where he worked for the 16 years in until he retired from clinical practise in 2012.
 During the latter part of this time he was working as a GP trainer.

 Academic GP

-Gillies was a Honorary Senior Lecturer at the University of Edinburgh.
+Gillies was an Honorary Senior Lecturer at the University of Edinburgh.
 He was one of the authors of Distilling the Essence of General Practice which looked at the important and unique advantages of general practice and the development of primary care throughout the UK.
 He was involved with education initiatives in Africa.
 He is an associate member of the University of Edinburgh's Global Health Academy.
 Gillies was on the members advisory board of the Wesleyan Assurance Society.
 He was chair of the Reference Group of the Scottish Government Health Department's Out of Hours Primary Care Review that reported in 2015.
 He chaired a group that looked into undergraduate medical education in Scotland that reported in 2019.

 Gilles was involved with an initiative that presented a book of poems Tools of the Trade to every newly qualified doctor in Scotland.